wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-2-assembly.md

 whether the assembler did things correctly, or just haphazardly stuck lots of reads together.

-We probably have other prior information about what to expect in this genome.
+We often have other prior information about what to expect in this genome.
 For example:

- 1. if we have a reference assembly from a not-too-distant relative, we can expect that large parts of genome will be organised in the same order, i.e., _synteny_.
+ 1. if we have a reference assembly from a not-too-distant relative, we can expect that large genome parts will be organised in the same order, i.e., _synteny_.
  2. If we independently created a transcriptome assembly, we can expect that the exons making each transcript will be mapped sequentially onto the